Moroam/MyDB/README.md

 # MyDB
 Simple wrapper for mysqli PHP

-## Simple
+### Simple
-All functionality is implemented statically.
-To work with an instance is used the analog singleton pattern.
+All functionality is implemented statically.To work with an instance is used the analog singleton pattern.
+But you don't need to create a instance of the connection specifically, everything happens automatically))

-Main functions:
+### Main functions
 1. mysqli - return the instance of mysqli
 2. close - closing the mysqli connection
 3. q - executing mysql queries